 Direct Services Coordinator

 Oriel joined the Beacon Center in 2012 as a Client Services Assistant and became the Direct Services Coordinator in 2015 .
 Oriel earned her Bachelor's degree in Psychology from Mount Marty College.
 Oriel graduated from the first class of the South Dakota Victim Assistance Academy.
 Oriel and her staff work with clients to aid them in becoming self-sufficient and to live their lives free from fear.
-Oriel enjoys traveling, reading, spending time with her husband Ryan, and their family and friends as well as spoiling their dog Basil.
+Oriel enjoys traveling, reading, spending time with her husband Ryan, and their family and friends as well as spoiling their dog Lincoln.

 Family Visitation Coordinator